-With an increase in remote work, there is also an increased need for security and cybersecurity solutions to keep employees safe, wherever they may work.
+- Managed security services: detection and response, managed secure internet gateway, managed SIEM, managed intrusion, detection and prevention, vulnerability management. - Managed application services: SAP functional services, IT service management ("ITSM") and ITSM-as-a-service. - Cybersecurity Services: With an increase in remote work, there is also an increased need for security and cybersecurity solutions to keep employees safe, wherever they may work.
 As internal and external cyber threats continue to multiply in an unprecedented way, securing data, environments, and systems is a top priority of customers in every industry.
 A comprehensive cybersecurity program helps businesses to protect their organizations from threats and potential cybersecurity incidents, such as data breaches.
 Additionally, The real risk of operational disruption, brand damage, and legal liabilities caused by ransomware attacks has elevated cybersecurity from a technical issue normally handled by security teams to a major executive level priority and discussion.
 Even the most sophisticated and mature companies with cyber-defenses already in place are now rethinking their preparedness and response capabilities when faced with imminent threat of ransomware strikes.
 Without a robust strategy to prepare for, respond to, and recover from such incidents, organizations are left with significant monetary, functionality, and brand exposure risk.
 The Company assists clients in addressing specific security risks and in creating integrated cybersecurity strategies through the design and implementation of security solutions for clients.
-The Company offers the following cybersecurity services:

-- Security Consulting: The Company offers cybersecurity consulting, working with clients to give them the ability to add security everywhere, from their core architecture, to their network, edge and endpoints.
+The Company offers the following cybersecurity services: - Security Consulting: The Company offers cybersecurity consulting, working with clients to give them the ability to add security everywhere, from their core architecture, to their network, edge and endpoints.
 The Company helps clients to stay ahead of cybersecurity threats as well as provide fast remediation options.
 As part of its consulting services, the Company offers security controls workshops, information security assessments, network pen testing, web app pen testing, social engineering assessments and cloud security assessments. - Identity and Data Protection: The Company helps clients to proactively identify unauthorized or suspicious activity by continuously tracking structured and unstructured data actions across the clients' systems.
 They provide clients' security teams with certified, skilled support to help clients protect their businesses and rapidly respond to incidents while maximizing the efficiency of their resources.
-To facilitate identity and data protection, the Company's services include identity and access management, database activity monitoring consulting, data protection, data protection managed services and operating 24-7 security operations centres. - Incident Management: Industry-certified risk and compliance experts, who have experience creating and refining incident response ("IR") plans, help clients to develop their IR strategies, manage their IR programs and test real-world scenarios so that clients' organizations can respond quickly and efficiently in the face of cybersecurity incidents.
+To facilitate identity and data protection, the Company's services include identity and access management, database activity monitoring consulting, data protection, data protection managed services and operating 24-7 security operations centres. - Incident Management: Industry-certified risk and compliance experts, who have experience creating and refining IR plans, help clients to develop their IR strategies, manage their IR programs and test real-world scenarios so that clients' organizations can respond quickly and efficiently in the face of cybersecurity incidents.
 The Company's incident management tools include Security Orchestration Automation Response, incident response program development, table-top exercises, root cause analysis, incident handling triage, managed IDS/IPS services, managed endpoint detection and response services and 24-7 security operations centres. - Security Intelligence and Analytics: The Company's security intelligence and analytics solutions help clients to eliminate blind spots in their security systems and provide visibility to key cybersecurity risks.
 The Company's experienced security professionals offer expertise, approaches and solutions to better clients' cybersecurity systems which help clients effectively monitor and improve their security systems and quickly identify, analyse and respond to potential security threats.
-The Company offers multiple solutions, including security information and event management ("SIEM") assessments and health checks, SIEM deployment and optimization, SIEM triage services, multi-cloud security operations controls, managed domain name system security, managed SIEM services and 24-7 security operations centres.
+The Company offers multiple solutions, including SIEM assessments and health checks, SIEM deployment and optimization, SIEM triage services, multi-cloud security operations controls, managed domain name system security, managed SIEM services and 24-7 security operations centres.